 A bad customer experience?

 The customer was not getting a good customer experience.
 We'll be looking at your signup process.
 We began then at helping to enable our customers to download the software for free.
-A very light version of the software for free would be an example in relation to our CRM and also a light level of customer support, to make sure that they're having a good customer experience.
+A very light version of the software for free would be an example in relation to our free sales CRM and also a light level of customer support, to make sure that they're having a good customer experience.
 We begin thinking about how can we help our customers really begin to talk about the product.
 What we're doing here is in relation to a mix of guided and self-service education, paying customers have access to an implementation specialist.
 Our partners and their partner communities not only get access to an implementation specialist but access to the likes of Brian which is our Channel Account Manager.
 He is somebody who's going to teach you how to sell and really potentially restructure your business to make you a very successful Hubspot partner.
 We'll get access to knowledge base, which is very extensive collateral in terms of the knowledge base that can use these academy certifications.
 These are the three key areas that we focus on in relation to really driving the power and the force in relation to Hubspot's own actual flywheel.

 There are things that can ultimately slow down the flywheel.